-5. a) Assessment criteria
+5.b) Assessment Criteria

-Assessment of Research Report
+5.b.i) Assessment of Research Report

 The assessment of the RR, as follows, demonstrates the importance of the quality of the understanding of the accountancy/business models used in the RR and their application to the RAP project topic.
 Your 'graduate' skills will be assessed for a level of competence.